Owusu1946/QuillDocsAI/README.md

 ## Acknowledgements

-- [Kinde Auth](https://link.joshtriedcoding.com/kinde) for making this project possible
+- [Kinde Auth](https://kinde.com) for making this project possiblea and Josh Chan Repository was forked from him and improved upon

 ## License